tylim88/FirelordJSDoc/docs/highlights/get.md

 :::note

-The default value of `SnapshotOptions` is `{ serverTimestamps: 'none' | 'previous' }` but made explicit in all examples in this page.
+The default value of `SnapshotOptions` is `{ serverTimestamps: 'none' }` but made explicit in all examples in this page.

 :::